Pedestrian Detection PCB: The Automotive Electronics Core Guarding Road Safety

 High-Temperature Storage Life (HTSL) +150°C, 1000 hours Evaluates long-term stability of materials at high temperatures

-Temperature Humidity Bias (THB) 85°C / 85% RH, 1000 hours, biased Evaluate the risk of electrochemical migration in humid and hot environments
+Multi-axis random vibration, simulating road conditions Evaluate PCB mechanical strength and solder joint reliability Temperature-Humidity Bias (THB) 85°C / 85% RH, 1000 hours, biased Evaluate electrochemical migration risk in humid and hot environments

 Electromagnetic Compatibility (EMC): The "Invisible Shield" in Complex Electromagnetic Environments

 Modern cars are filled with various electronic devices, from engine control units to infotainment systems, forming an extremely complex electromagnetic environment.
-Pedestrian Detection PCB must operate stably in this environment, neither interfering with other devices (electromagnetic emission) nor being interfered with by other devices (electromagnetic immunity).
+A Pedestrian Detection PCB must operate stably in this environment, neither interfering with other devices (electromagnetic emission) nor being interfered with by other devices (electromagnetic immunity).

 Our automotive-grade manufacturing system includes:

-HILPCB Automotive-Grade Manufacturing Certifications Showcase
+HILPCB Automotive-Grade Manufacturing Certifications

 Our manufacturing capabilities and quality management system have gained widespread recognition in the automotive industry, ensuring that we provide customers with products that meet the highest standards.